 A person who goes onto another’s property without permission but not intending to commit a crime commits the offense of criminal trespass.
 Criminal trespass carries misdemeanor and felony penalties depending on the circumstances.

-Historically, burglary was limited to breaking and entering into a home at night with the intent to commit a felony (a crime punishable by state prison time) inside.
-Today, most of these requirements have been done away with but many states, including Florida, punish more severely burglaries of dwellings (also called home invasion burglaries) and burglaries of occupied buildings.
+Historically, burglary was limited to breaking and entering into a home at night with the intent to commit a felony inside.
+State laws no longer limit the crime of burglary to only entering homes or committing crimes at night.
+But many states, including Florida, punish burglaries of dwellings (residential homes) and occupied buildings more severely than burglaries of unoccupied structures, because the risk of harm is greater in occupied dwellings and buildings.

 A person also commits burglary in Florida by remaining in a dwelling, building, or vehicle intending to commit a crime, even if the defendant was initially invited in, when the defendant: